FIRST Robotics Canada Mentoring Certificate Program

 - Certificate program season begins May 1 – April 30th each year.
 Teams can apply after May 1st. of the new season going forward.

 - An email will go to the mentee team asking them to complete the submission process thereby verifying the mentoring partnership.
-The mentee team has to complete the application for to proceed.
+The mentee team has to complete the application to proceed.

-- The program Director or Partner lead will be automatically contacted about the submission and request for the certificate.
-The program Director or Partner will review the uploaded information, and if they agree, will approve the digital certificate and hard copy certificate
+- The Program Director or Partner lead will be automatically contacted about the submission and request for the certificate.
+The Program Director or Partner will review the uploaded information, and if they agree, will approve the digital certificate and hard copy certificate

 - Teams will immediately receive notice if their application is accepted or denied, and if approved, will receive a digital certificate followed by a hard copy sent out to the mentoring team